sehoven/aays401/README.md

 run ">npm test" which runs jest run ">npm test -- --watch" this will run any tests that have been changed

+## Creating Documentation Using APIDOCS

+* After adding some documentation using APIDOCS format.
+Your will need to update the /docs/apidocs folder.
+* To do this go into the gulpfile.js file, and edit the paths for the files with documentation
+* Then run gulp apidoc
+* You should see a message like "Finished 'apidoc' after 225 ms".
+* You can use APIDocs for clientside as well

 ## Deployment

 TODO